theo-armour/2020/journal/07/2020-07-26-sps-jose-paulies.md

 ## DRAFT OF Theo's reply

-Jose and Diane, Alexis, Rory & Brent
+José and Diane, Alexis, Rory & Brent

 Thank you all for engaging, considered and intentional messages.